 Remedial and Special Education

 Tuition is due at the beginning of each school year, in September.
-Installment payment plans are available, and we accept payment via check, credit card, and PayPal.
+Installment payment plans are available, and we accept payment via check, credit card.
 There is a nonrefundable $200 application fee.

 Each student is responsible for his or her board and lodging.
 The Spacial Dynamics Institute will endeavor to help students find board and lodging options at a reasonable cost.
-A medical statement signed by a physician, and a waiver and release form must be completed by each applicant before the first session.
+A medical statement, and a waiver and release form must be completed by each applicant before the first session.
 The decision to continue or terminate the training, from either side, is made at the end of each year.
 The course fee is calculated for the year rather than per session and no refunds can be given for sessions that are not attended.

 To apply please print the following form, complete, and send with your photograph and application fee.